mohdwaseem1725/InventoryManagementSystem/README.md

 # InventoryManagementSystem
-This is a JDBC Project where we can add the Items, Update them, Remove them and can List all the Items.
+This is a console based JDBC Project where we can add the Items, Update them, Remove them and can List all the Items.